michielvha/PDS/readme.md

 ## windows specific

-debloat windows by using this [script](https://github.com/Raphire/Win11Debloat/tree/master) define which options and settings you want to set
+**next steps: debloat windows by using this [script](https://github.com/Raphire/Win11Debloat/tree/master) define which options and settings you want to set**

 binaries installed in sys directory and added to path
 - grep on windows